liangzheng816/OfficeDocs-SharePoint/migration/overview-of-the-sharepoint-migration-assessment-tool.md

 `{ "Name": "Apps", "Type": "AppsScanner", "SupportedVersions": [ "2013", "2016" ], "ReportCategoryType": "SPSite", "Enabled": true }`

-Some scans have additional configuration options.
+Some scans have extra configuration options.
 These options are configurable in the ScanDef.json file.
 Not all scans have configurable properties.
 However, if a scan does have a property, there's a default property configured in the ScanDef.json file that can be modified.
 For example, the **SiteTemplateLanguage** scan has a filter to exclude English sites [locale 1033].
 If your team has concerns about migrating English sites, you could modify the filter to include those sites:

 `{ "Name": "SiteTemplateLanguage", "Type": "SiteTemplateLanguageScanner", "SupportedVersions": [ "2010", "2013", "2016" ], "Property": { "ExcludedLanguages": "" }, "ReportCategoryType": "SPSite", "Enabled": true }`